samwiseg0/plex/debug_stats_monitoring/README.md

 ## Dashboard
 The above stats/scripts can be used in conjunction with Grafana to build a custom dashboard.
 Grafana specific scripts can be found here: https://github.com/DirtyCajunRice/grafana-scripts

-This dashboard is from a collection of sources.
-Zabbix and InfluxDB make up the dashboard below.
+The dashboard below uses Zabbix and InfluxDB as sources to provide the data for the graphs.

 ### Example Dashboard
 <img width="600" alt="Example" src="https://i.imgur.com/hqlTkfS.png">